cogito-lang/libcogito/README.md

 ### Debian

-You can install it with:
+You can download the appropriate object file from the GitHub release here:

 ```sh
 FILE=$(mktemp)